wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 copy phrase.
 In this case, the graph contains a self-cycle, as the node that represents the copy phrase will have an edge pointing to itself.

+A character decoder operates almost in an identical way as the phrase decoder, except that it always decodes characters by either outputting it, if it is a literal phrase, or copy a single character from the node it points to, if the node belongs to a copy phrase.
+Nodes in character decodable graphs must have only one outgoing edges, if any, since edges are formed by connecting character nodes in the copy phrase and the referred sequence.